-Figure 54.
-Removing the fan and heat-sink assembly (Integrated GPU)
+Figure 50.
+Removing the heat sink (Integrated GPU)

 - 1. Disconnect the fan cable from the system board and remove the fan cable from the routing guides on the assembly-inner frame. - 2.
 Loosen the four captive screws that secure the heat sink to the system board.